hrydgard/ppsspp-site/docs/development/ppsspp-internals/atrac.md

 ### `sceAtracGetStreamDataInfo`

-Call this to figure out what data to read, do it, and then call sceAtracAddStreamData
+Call this to figure out what data to read from the file and where in the main buffer to put it.
+Then call `sceAtracAddStreamData` to notify sceAtrac about how much data you actually added.

 ### `sceAtracAddStreamData`